 5. Don’t forget the design!

 - The design is not less important than the content!
 You never get a second chance to make a first impression!
-Whenever possible, use eye-appealing content.
+So, whenever possible, use eye-appealing resources.
 Use pictures, schemes, diagrams, and other materials to support the illustration of your innovation and better translate your ideas.

 - Show how much you trust and know about your own idea/innovation.
-Try to transmit all the confidence and passion you have to move forward no matter what.
+Try to convey all the confidence and passion you have to move forward no matter what.

 - Finally, know your innovation and business plan.
 Review and practice your pitch-deck over and over.
 Present it to different audiences and check how your innovation translates to each of them.
 Rehearsing the presentation will boost your confidence and lead to perfection.

-Additionally, our team of experts can help you to build a reliable and consistent strategy to give you and your proposal your best chance.
+Our team of experts can help you build a reliable and consistent strategy to give you and your proposal your best chance.

-You can fill our free pre-evaluation form and check if you are eligible to apply for the EIC Accelerator here: https://bit.ly/3tUAVJ6
+You can fill our free pre-evaluation form and check if you are eligible to apply for the EIC Accelerator here.

 Andriotto Financial Services Management Team